awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 <div class="figure" id="fig:gaussians">
 <img src="{{ site.base_url }}/images/intro_fisher_information/gaussians.svg" style="width:600px"/>
 <div class="caption" markdown="span">
-**Figure 1:** Three Gaussians with increasing standard deviations.
+**Figure 1:** Three Gaussian distributions with increasing standard deviations.
 As the standard deviation increases the samples carry less information about the mean of the distribution.
 </div>
 </div>

-Let's denote the information content of the sample $x$ at the mean $\mu$ by
+Let's $\mathcal{I}\_x(\mu)$ to represent the information content of a sample
-$\mathcal{I}\_x(\mu)$.
+$x$ at the mean $\mu$.
 In the case of the Gaussian, we might expect the information content of the sample to be inversely proportional to the variance,
 $\mathcal{I}\_x(\mu) \propto 1 / \sigma^2$.

-Notice also that the information content is a function of the parameter we are trying to estimate, $\mathcal{I}\_x(\mu)$.
+Notice also that the information content is a function of $\mu$, the parameter we want to estimate.
 Different values of the parameter could be easier or harder to estimate.
-The Gaussian distribution shifts based on $\mu$ but is otherwise unchanged, so it makes sense that the information content doesn't depend on $\mu$.
+The Gaussian distribution shifts based on $\mu$ but is otherwise unchanged, so the information content should only depend on $\sigma$ and not on $\mu$.

 Another important point is that $x$ is a random sample.
-We don't want to specify a specific value for $x$.
-Instead, we'd like the information content of
-$x$ to consider all possible values for $x$ and their corresponding probabilities.
-A value for $x$ which might tell us a lot about the parameter but is exceedingly unlikely shouldn't contribute much to the information content.
-Taking an expectation over $x$ is a natural way to quantify this goal.
+We don't want to specify a value for $x$.
+Instead, we'd like the information content of $x$ to consider all possible values for $x$ and their corresponding probabilities.
+A value for $x$ which might tell us a lot about the parameter but is exceedingly unlikely shouldn't contribute much to the expected information content of the sample.
+Taking an expectation over $x$ is a natural way to account for this.

 The Fisher information can be expressed in multiple ways, none of which are easy to interpret at a glance.
 Let's start with one of these definitions and